-This ultra creamy and rich Paleo chocolate tart is no bake, and loaded with good-for-you ingredients!
+This ultra creamy and rich paleo chocolate tart is no bake, and loaded with good-for-you ingredients!
 With minimal effort, you can make a dessert EVERYONE will be clamoring for!

 In my quest to finally create a chocolate version of my ever popular “Hail Merry Knock-Off” series, I finally did it!!

 I was REALLY craving one of my lemon tarts with the coming of spring….so I killed two birds with one stone and created this Paleo raw chocolate tart too!

 Dense, creamy, and SO chocolaty…this dessert is good for you and surprisingly easy to make!